 Referral forms are available on every page of this website for you to download and take to your carer support organisation for authorisation.
 Their role is to verify that you are a carer.

-After Umbrage operates by engaging four communities: carers, organisations that support carers in a variety of ways such as hospices, GPs and fellow charities such as Caring Together, businesses and philanthropic individuals.
+After Umbrage operates by engaging these communities: carers, organisations that support carers in a variety of ways such as hospices, GPs and fellow charities such as Caring Together, businesses and philanthropic individuals.

 The carers that become our beneficiaries are introduced to us by organisations that support carers in a variety of different ways.
 It might be the hospice caring for your disabled loved one or the cancer support centre holding your hand through the challenging steps ahead.
 These people become our eyes and ears and refer carers to us.
 They are our network of Carer Support Organisations.

 We also rely on the philanthropic nature of individuals and the corporate social responsibility of businesses.
 Many supporters take on fundraising challenges such as taking part in the Bath Half or Run for Colour.
 Others organise our Valentine’s Ball or similar events.
-Some fundraise whilst shopping via Amazon Smile and Easy Fundraising and others fundraise quietly whilst going about their normal exercise regime by turning on the Fit4Change App.
+Some fundraise whilst shopping via Amazon Smile and Easy Fundraising.

 There are lots of different ways you can support After Umbrage.